fgauna12/fgauna12.github.io/_posts/2020-09-16-aks-cluster-security-process-linux-node-updates-reboots-using-kured.md

 ```

 In addition, you can use [sealed secrets](https://github.com/bitnami-labs/sealed-secrets) to also define information you don't necessarily want committed to source control.
 Then, you can reference this secrets from Flux's `HelmRelease` resource through a `secretKeyRef`.

+## What about alerting?

+In a future posts, I'll explore how to integrate Kured with Prometheus.